 The beefsteak was going to need some help.
 First I started by just putting some salt on it, which was better, then I started a few other experiments.
 They were seared in a hot pan, marinated, roasted in big pieces and sliced, then marinated, brined, dredged and fried, all kinds of stuff.

 I found I liked them raw, mixed with other ingredients and prepared simply, enjoying them the most when they tasted pure and un-manipulated.
-A fascinating mushroom, I just wish it tasted more sour.
+Beefsteaks are a fascinating wild mushroom, I just wish they tasted more sour!